Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 ## Some exciting developments

-To create a ufunc for a mathematical function, one needs a scalar implementation of this function written in a compiled language, known as a scalar kernel.
+To create a ufunc for a mathematical function, one needs a scalar implementation of this function, known as a scalar kernel, that's written in a compiled language.
 Until recently, `scipy.special` had scalar kernels written in all of C, C++, Fortran 77, and Cython.
 In August of 2023, Irwin Zaid (izaid) at Oxford proposed rewriting all of the scalar kernels in C++ header files in such a way that they could be included in both C++ and CUDA programs.
 This would allow these scalar kernels to also be used in GPU-aware array libraries like CuPy and PyTorch, improving special function support across array library backends.
-I've been supported by the 2020 NASA ROSES grant, _Reinforcing the Foundations of Scientific Python_ (with travel and compute costs covered by the 2023 NumFocus SDG _Streamlined Special Function Development in SciPy_), to work together with Irwin to put this plan into action.
-With additional help from SciPy maintainer Ilhan Polat (ilayn), who made a heroic effort to translate over twenty thousand lines of Fortran scalar kernel code to C, and contributions from other volunteers, substantial progress has been made, and we are in the process of splitting these headed into a separate library called xsf.
-This is a story for another time.
-Until then, see [the first issue in the xsf repo.](https://github.com/scipy/xsf/issues/1) for more info.
+I've been supported by the 2020 NASA ROSES grant, _Reinforcing the Foundations of Scientific Python_ (with travel and compute costs partially covered by the 2023 NumFocus SDG _Streamlined Special Function Development in SciPy_), to work together with Irwin to put this plan into action.
+With additional help from SciPy maintainer Ilhan Polat (ilayn), who made a heroic effort to translate over twenty thousand lines of Fortran scalar kernel code to C, and contributions from other volunteers, substantial progress has been made.
+We're now in the process of splitting these headers into a separate library called xsf.
+This is a story deserving of its own post.
+Until then, see [the first issue in the xsf repo](https://github.com/scipy/xsf/issues/1) for more info.

-First of all, while working on this project, it became apparent to everyone involved that the infrastructure used in SciPy for creating ufuncs was greatly complicated by the need to work with scalar kernels from so many languages.
+At the outset of this project, `scipy.special` had been under-maintained for several years.
+I'm not sure if there were any active maintainers left who fully understood the details of the infrastucture `scipy.special` has been using for creating ufuncs.
+However, it was to clear to everyone involved that this infrastructure was greatly complicated by the need to work with scalar kernels from so many languages.
 Standardizing on C++ offered a chance to simplify things considerably.

-In the Spring of 2024, things moved quickly because Irwin was able to put in some time working on SciPy to help get things off the ground.
+In the Spring of 2024, things moved fairly quickly because Irwin was able to put in time working on SciPy to help get things off the ground.
 He found that the existing ufunc infrastructure was not flexible enough for work he had planned involving [Generalized universal functions](https://numpy.org/doc/stable/reference/c-api/generalized-ufuncs.html) (gufuncs for short) so he wrote new machinery from scratch.
 Ufuncs and gufuncs created with the new machinery live in a separate extension module from those created with the old machinery [].
-It will be a great win in terms of simplifying `scipy.special`'s build process when all ufuncs can be moved over to the new infrastructure, but in the short term there was a problem.
+It will be a great win in terms of simplifying `scipy.special`'s build process when all ufuncs can be moved over to the new infrastructure but in the short term there was a problem.

 ## Error handling redux